 You put in the hours to earn your overtime pay.
 And, if you’re a non-exempt employee, no one has the right to keep it from you.
 Thankfully, that’s not just our opinion—it’s the law.

 According to the FLSA (Fair Labor Standards Act), non-exempt employees must be compensated time and a half for any time worked in addition to 40 hours.
-And the law even allows employees to recover double payment and attorney fees if an employee sues under the FLSA to recover unpaid overtime wages.
+And the law even allows employees to recover double payment and overtime lawyer fees if an employee sues under the FLSA to recover unpaid overtime wages.

 Ready to Get Your Overtime Pay?